The Politics of Global Connectivities

 Through practices of ‘ wondering ’ about the constitution of orders of governance, a key concern of this theme is to detail, analyse and theorize historical and contemporary forms of connectivity.
 The objective is to bring to the fore the relational character of global politics and critically appraise categories of thought such as the 'global', the 'national', and the 'international' and interrogate concepts such as ‘geopolitics’.

-Projects in this area, as detailed below, explore the politics of thinking space, place and site through, for example, the analysis of satellite imagery as productive of geopolitical imaginations; the (historical) politics of global seaport connectivities and the use of metaphors for thinking relationality, the constitution of circuits of culture, power and trade in the early modern period, imaginative geographies (e.g. of the west and the rest), and theoretical reflections on connectivity as a category of thought.
+Other projects in this area explore the politics of thinking space, place and site through, for example, the analysis of satellite imagery as productive of geopolitical imaginations; the (historical) politics of global seaport connectivities and the use of metaphors for thinking relationality, the constitution of circuits of culture, power and trade in the early modern period, imaginative geographies (e.g. of the west and the rest), and theoretical reflections on connectivity as a category of thought.